kputrajaya/spill/README.md

 # Spill

-Simple split bill tool that cares about your time.
+Simple bill splitter that cares about your time.

 ## Built With